Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 PROGRAM COORDINATORS

 The Program Coordinators are responsible for all CHA Learning program communications with current and prospective students.
-All administration questions related to the student’s program should be directed to their respective Program Coordinator.
+All administrative questions related to the student’s program should be directed to their respective Program Coordinator.
 This includes, but is not limited to, any questions about applications, tuition and fees, registrations, program changes, policies, deadlines, grades, exam procedures, certificates, tax forms and special requests or appeals.
-The Program Coordinator is generally the first person that current or prospective students should contact with questions and concerns about CHA Learning Programs or for assistance with CHA Learning online systems (e.g., CHA Learning Website, learning management system).
+The Program Coordinator is generally the first person that current or prospective students should contact to discuss questions and concerns about CHA Learning Programs, or for assistance with CHA Learning online systems (e.g., CHA Learning website, learning management system, student portal).

-Faculty or instructors are experienced professionals in their specialized health care field and are responsible for supporting student learning.
+Faculty members are experienced professionals in their specialized health care field and are responsible for supporting student learning.

 Depending on the program, faculty play differing support roles and may be assigned to support specific courses or sets of students.
 This information, including faculty contact information, will be provided to the student by CHA Learning for each program.